 Contents of this tutorial:

-TPS TEST: If you need to test the throttle position sensor part of the idle switch, this tutorial will help: How To Test The Throttle Position Sensor (1995-1996 1.5L Toyota Tercel).
+If you need to test the throttle position sensor part of the idle switch, this tutorial will help: How To Test The Throttle Position Sensor (1992-1996 2.2L Camry).

 Idle Switch Continuity Tests

-The two TPS terminals that we need to locate/identify are terminal #2 and terminal #1 (using the illustration above).
+Using the illustration of the TPS above, the two TPS terminals that we need to locate/identify (to test) are terminal #2 and terminal #1.

 1. Turn off the ignition switch and disconnect the TPS from its engine wiring harness connector.